Tableau Extension URL¶

 All Tableau extensions must use the HTTPS protocol, except in a testing environment.
 Additionally, the server that hosts your extension must have a Certificate Authority (CA)-based certificate; self-signed or test-signed certificates are not allowed.
 The Tableau documentation provides a complete list of implementation requirements.
 (Log in to GitHub before clicking this link.)

-The following steps change the TREX configuration to work with on-premise DataRobot Enterprise deployments.
+The following steps change the TREX configuration to work with Self-Managed AI Platform DataRobot deployments.

 Determine the URL for your DataRobot deployment.
 Connect to your DataRobot server and identify the URL used by your browser.
 For example,

 Note: If you are using the EU Cloud, the full URL to use is: - Insights:

 Download the DataRobot manifest file (TREX).
 From the Tableau Extensions Gallery, download the DataRobot manifest (